 But even though his playing days are over, that doesn’t mean his name will fade.
-In fact, the Sanders name is hotter these days, especially because Deion’s son, Trinity Christian School quarterback Shedeur Sanders, sounds interested in playing at his father’s alma mater.
+In fact, the Sanders name is hotter these days, especially because Deion’s son, Trinity Christian School quarterback Shedeur Sanders, could potentially play at his father’s alma mater.

 Shedeur Sanders Recruiting

 Shedeur Sanders is a four-star prospect playing ball in Cedar Hill, Texas.
-Though he’s only in his junior season, the 6-foot-2 pro-style quarterback already holds offers from schools like Alabama, Baylor Florida, Georgia, LSU, Michigan, Oregon, Tennessee, UCLA, and of course, Florida State University.
+Entering his senior season, the 6-foot-2 pro-style quarterback already holds offers from schools like Alabama, Baylor, Florida, Georgia, LSU, Michigan, Oregon, Tennessee, UCLA, and of course, Florida State University.

-With just two years of varsity football under his belt, Sanders is on pace to find himself among the most-prolific quarterbacks in Texas high school football history.
+With three years of varsity football under his belt, Sanders is on pace to find himself among the most-prolific quarterbacks in Texas high school football history.

-Through his freshman and sophomore seasons, Sanders racked up 5,448 passing yards and 76 touchdown passes in 27 games.
-At this rate, he’ll pass names like Kyler Murray and Case McCoy on Texas’ career passing yards list with a chance to crack the top-10.
-Sanders is within striking distance of the career passing touchdowns record in Texas, too, held by current Arizona Wildcats quarterback Grant Gunnell.
+Through his first three seasons, Sanders racked up 8,925 passing yards and 123 touchdown passes in 41 games.
+At this rate, he’ll easily pass Texas icons like Kyler Murray and Case McCoy on Texas’ career passing yards list with a chance to crack the top-10.
+Sanders already ranks 11th in Texas high school football history in career touchdown passes, and if he keeps his 41 touchdown-per-season pace, he’ll finish with the fourth-most in state history.

 Not only is he an elite thrower of the football, Shedeur Sanders is a stone-cold winner.